zsb8/Python_PrivateLibPackage_GIS_DataTools/README.md

 # data-tools-gis
 Only for GIS private package
+Enter the geographic coordinates, and then get which area this coordinate corresponds to from the Statistics Canada data package.
+Result is the area code.

 # How to install this private Python package through install original code from Github?
 This test in Ubuntu, you need to get personal token from Github first because it forbit you use really password when you down load.